NL Common Ground

 Photographic image builder

-This image builder is an easy-to-use tool to combine two photographic images and add the Common Ground sticker as a connector between the two.
+The image builder is an easy-to-use tool to combine two photographic images and add the Common Ground sticker as a connector between the two.
 The generated Common Ground photographic visual can be used on social media channels to highlight thematic connections between two subjects.

 The scale and position of the photographs on both halfs can be adjusted in real time to assess what combination of images works best visually.
 This way it also allows users to play with 'transitions' or 'connect' both halfs as is being done in the Hokusai - Van Gogh example on the right.
-Images in multiple aspect ratio's can be generated.
+Images in multiple aspect ratios can be generated.

 Screenshot